 Traditional phone systems sometimes referred to as TDM (Time Division Multiplexers) or PBX (Private Branch Exchanges), have come a long way.
 They have morphed into a digital delivery of voice communications and multimedia sessions known as VoIP (Voice over Internet Protocol) networks.
 Industry experts say two growing trends are the elimination of hardware and transformation of IP communications to be more application-oriented.

 If you’re a business still using analog phones with a dial tone, you’re far from alone.
 Many are using a hybrid model, PBXs that incorporate both analog and VoIP endpoints to reduce cost.
-A cloud PBX like Mitel Sky support the hybrid model with analog terminal adapters (ATA’s).
+A cloud PBX may be able to support a hybrid cloud model with analog terminal adapters (ATA’s).

-“Even if companies are buying IP PBXs for new employees or executives, they’ll maintain a lot of the old [analog] phones because of the cost savings, so there still is quite a large installed base,” says Diane Myers, principal analyst at research firm Infonetics.
+“Even if companies are buying IP PBXs for new employees or executives, they’ll maintain a lot of the old [analog] phones, so there still is quite a large installed base,” says Diane Myers, principal analyst at research firm Infonetics.
 “I know anecdotally from talking to vendors that there are still a lot of analog PBXs being used.”

 VoIP for business is becoming more application-based, transitioning from hardware systems to software that is leased in a cloud model.